Lecrapouille/BacASable/README.md

 ## C++

+### Forth Wrapper

+Prove of concept implementing an ultra-basic Forth interpreter wrapping C++ API.
+Two examples are given:
+- Wrapping a thin C++ abstraction library integrating the physic engine Bullet and the 3D library OpenSceneGraph.
+- Wrapping a C++ symbolic library Ginac.

 ### Unit Tests

 Getting fun to mock C functions such as open(), read() to unit tests C function calling them.